lekhrajdinkar/solution-engineer/docs/99_more/02_interview/01_05_behavioural.md

 | **✔️ Result**    | - This shows I’m **self-aware**, flexible, and focused on **long-term fit**<br>- I leave the decision to the team while **positioning myself as a strong, thoughtful candidate**                                                                                                                                                                                                      |

 ### 3 weakness
+- back then used to do everything by my own.
+- **learnt** seeking help, team work, collaboration, delegate work, break down jira, mentoring offshore

 ### 2 strength
+- **quick learner**
     - Adapt to new team and enjoy learning new things
     - changed to 6 teams and catch up with team.
     - spend extra hour to learn about new role and project, process
+- **innovative solution + simplified solution**
+- **attribute**
+    - scaling not scaling system but people, grow organization,
+    - learn from perception
+    - collaborate with everyone
+    - continues leaning
 - **transparent**
     - always share my finding. real challenges, and experience.
     - learn better with experience
     - could be anything, like new tool, new feature, poc, aws n/w, internal confluence page and devhub guide, issue and fix.
 - **future improvements ideas**.
     - system design | writing elegant code.
     - teams channel. manage 10-15  in to look and see what kind issue org facing and if i can help.

 ### 1 Tell me about yourself.
 - 🔸why we should hire you for this role ?